terraform-ibm-modules/terraform-ibm-event-streams/README.md

 [![latest release](https://img.shields.io/github/v/release/terraform-ibm-modules/terraform-ibm-event-streams?logo=GitHub&sort=semver)](https://github.com/terraform-ibm-modules/terraform-ibm-event-streams/releases/latest)
 [![Renovate enabled](https://img.shields.io/badge/renovate-enabled-brightgreen.svg)](https://renovatebot.com/)

-This module implements Event Streams with topics, partitions, throughput, storage size, cleanup policy, retention time, retention size, segment size and schema.
+This module implements Event Streams with topics, partitions, throughput, storage size, cleanup policy, retention time, retention size, segment size, and schema.

+## About KMS encryption

+The Event Streams service supports payload data encryption that uses a root key CRN of a key management service, such as Key Protect or Hyper Protect Crypto Services (HPCS).
+You specify the root key CRN with the `kms_key_crn` input.
+For more information, see [Managing encryption in Event Streams](https://cloud.ibm.com/docs/EventStreams?topic=EventStreams-managing_encryption).

+Before you run the module, configure an authorization policy to allow the Event Streams service to access the key management service instance with the reader role.
+For more information, see [Using authorizations to grant access between services](https://cloud.ibm.com/docs/account?topic=account-serviceauth).

+You can't manage the policy in the same Terraform state file as the Event Streams service instance.
+When you issue a `terraform destroy` command, the instance is only soft deleted and remains as a reclamation resource for a while to support recovery (reclamation).
+An authorization policy must exist when the instance is hard deleted or reclaimed or else the unregistration of the instance from the root key fails on the backend.
+If the policy doesn't exist, the only way to unregister the instance, which is a requirement for deletion of the root key, is by opening a support case.
+For more information, see [Using a customer-managed key](https://cloud.ibm.com/docs/EventStreams?topic=EventStreams-managing_encryption#using_encryption).

 <!-- Below content is automatically populated via pre-commit hook -->
 <!-- BEGIN OVERVIEW HOOK -->